Last updated on March 18th, 2025 at 01:59 pm

 Enter ‘LETSGOGREEN’ at checkout to save 10% on your purchase.

-Made from materials like paper composite or resin, these boards are non-porous, durable, and typically knife-friendly, making them a popular eco-friendly option.
+Made from materials like paper composite or resin, composite boards are non-porous, durable, and typically knife-friendly, making them a popular eco-friendly option.

 These cutting boards are less maintenance that their wood and bamboo counterparts, as they are dishwasher safe and do not require oil.
 In addition, these cutting boards are a fantastic budget-friendly option, starting at $15.99.